SoftwareAG/c8y-docs/content/edge/edge-connectivity-bundle/registering-the-edge-appliance-in-the-cumulocity-iot-tenant.md

   - edge_server
 ---

-Before performing these steps, ensure that you have configured the URL for the {{< product-c8y-iot >}} tenant in the Edge appliance.
+Before performing these steps, ensure that you have [configured the URL](/edge/remote-connectivity/#config-remote-connectivity) for the {{< product-c8y-iot >}} cloud tenant in the Edge appliance.

 1. Log in to your {{< product-c8y-iot >}} tenant.